N. Korea says it test-fired biggest ICBM, US adds sanctions

 The Hwasong-17, which was fired at a high angle to avoid the territorial waters of neighbors, reached a maximum altitude of 6,248 kilometers (3,880 miles) and traveled 1,090 kilometers (680 miles) during a 67-minute flight before landing in waters between North Korea and Japan, Pyongyang’s official Korean Central News Agency said.

-The agency claimed the test met desired technical objectives and proved the ICBM could be operated quickly during wartime conditions.
+KCNA claimed the launch met its technical objectives and proved the ICBM could be operated quickly during wartime conditions.

 The South Korean and Japanese militaries had announced similar flight details, which analysts say suggested that the missile could reach targets 15,000 kilometers (9,320 miles) away when fired on normal trajectory with a warhead weighing less than a ton.
 That would place the entire U.S. mainland within striking distance.